 The work leading to this website has been conducted under the aegis of the Oxford and Colonialism network (see our ‘History’ tab).
 The network provided a common space for an exchange of ideas between the various parts of the collegiate University and shone a light on the urgent need to engage critically with colonial legacies.
 One of our first findings was that the devolved nature of the collegiate University meant that we were still often unaware of what other parts of our community are thinking or doing.

-This website seeks to bridge this gap by spotlighting the relevant conversations, activities, ideas, debates and actions taking place throughout the collegiate University.
-We have also reached out to the wider community as well to explore how the legacies of colonialism are being thought about and addressed outside of our walls, with the aim of finding synergies to work together.
-The website will be updated and curated overtime in order to reflect on going developments.
+This website aimed to help bridge this gap by spotlighting the relevant conversations, activities, ideas, debates and actions taking place throughout the collegiate University, collated in 2020–21.
+We also reached out to the wider community to explore how the legacies of colonialism are being thought about and addressed outside of our walls, with the aim of finding synergies to work together.

 Our crowdsourcing approach